As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 Before we visited the gaucho market, we read it was difficult to get there.
 But because we had the luxury of time with an extended stay in Buenos Aires, we decided to find out how difficult.

-Assuming you’re not driving, there’s basically 2 ways to get there: by public transport or take a taxi, Uber or Cabify.
+Assuming you’re not driving in Buenos Aires, there’s basically 2 ways to get there: by public transport or take a taxi, Uber or Cabify.

 Travelling by taxi is affordable in Buenos Aires and this 15 kilometre journey will cost around ARG $600.
 That’s about GBP £6 or US $8.